 That is her name but she is unknown to most people.

-We had a discussion on the national children's hospital during yesterday's Order of Business.
+We had a discussion on the national children's hospital yesterday on the Order of Business.
 The cost is of concern.
 It is disappointing to hear that the projected cost of the hospital has increased by approximately €400 million, which may have an impact on other projects.

 Senator Gavan's interpretation of the Government's foreign policy is a bit like the voodoo economics of Sinn Féin.